srinay2007/Fake-review-detection/README.md

 # Fake-review-detection

-This is thesis project done as part of Masters in Data Science Program.
+This is a thesis project done as part of Masters in Data Science Program in Liverpool John Moore University, UK.

 **The research topic** : Fake Review Detection using Deep Learning Techniques.